gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 in our [Stroom Tasks HowTo]({{< relref "../General/TasksHowTo.md" >}}) shows how to do this.

-## Testing our New Node Installation
+## Testing Our New Node Installation

 To complete the installation process we will test that our new node has successfully integrated into our cluster.